 During the time the café ran in 2018, overall student attendance improved by 20%, and all students met key individual café responsibilities and completed VCAL’s work related skills learning outcome.

 Such has been the project’s success, VCAL teachers, Denise Walker and Hannah Stud, were invited to speak at a VCAL quality assurance meeting, during which the project and the school’s VCAL template was described as ‘exemplary’.

 Denise said the café was an ideal launching pad for students to develop the skills and confidence necessary to gain future employment.

-“We ran the café as you would a small business.
-We spent many months planning and researching local cafes for ideas.
-This gave students some basic insight into how to run a business, considering everything from overheads and revenue, to marketing, menu planning and pricing.”
+“We run the café as you would a small business.
+We spent many months planning and researching local cafes for ideas to give students some basic insight into how to run a business, considering everything from overheads and revenue, to marketing, menu planning and pricing.”

-Throughout the project, the students also learnt about sustainability, recycling coffee grounds into the VCAL garden and encouraging customers to bring their own reusable cups.
+Throughout the project, the students also learn about sustainability, recycling coffee grounds into the VCAL garden and encourage customers to bring their own reusable cups.

 As for the students, their response to the café has been overwhelmingly positive, with comments including: